microsoft/Network-Performance-Visualization/README.md

 # Installation
 ## Manual Installation
 Download this repo to your machine, and then move the Network-Performance-Visualization folder to C:\Program Files\WindowsPowerShell\Modules.
-After moving the folder, PowerShell should automatically install the module.
+After moving the folder, PowerShell will automatically load the module when the commands are invoked.
 You can double check that everything was installed correctly by running the command
 ```PowerShell
 Get-Module -ListAvailable
 ```